Wide Receivers Coach

-Markus Howell is entering his 15th CFL season and fourth in the coaching ranks after retiring from an 11-year playing career.
+Markus Howell is entering his 16th CFL season and fifth in the coaching ranks after retiring from an 11-year playing career.
 He will once again oversee the receiving corps.

-In his first season in charge of the receivers in 2012, Howell was instrumental in mentoring the league’s Most Outstanding Rookie, Chris Matthews, who became the franchise’s first true-rookie to record over 1,000 yards receiving, as he led the team with 1,192.
+In his first season in charge of the receivers of 2012, Howell was instrumental in mentoring the league’s Most Outstanding Rookie, Chris Matthews, who became the franchise’s first true-rookie to record over 1,000 yards receiving, as he led the team with 1,192.
 Howell brings with him a wealth of knowledge and his teachings allowed for every pass-catcher on the roster to pick up the CFL game with ease, as 11 different receivers saw significant playing time and recorded at least one reception in 2012.

 After retiring following the 2010 season, Howell was initially hired by the Blue Bombers to be the team's defensive/special teams assistant but took over coaching the linebackers in July following the untimely death of assistant coach Richard Harris.